 Things are ordered correctly, but they seem a little jumpy.
-Animations can be adjusted to make things appear a little smoother.
+Screenshot animations can be adjusted to make things appear a little smoother.
 From the Timeline options, there is a “Tween” option.
-To automatically make a smooth animation between current and previous frame, there can be more frames automatically inserted.
+To automatically make a smooth animation between the current and previous frame, there can be more frames automatically inserted.

 From the listing to the list overflow, Tween was added to make it look like more of a scrolling action.
 Those new frames were set to have a very short duration of .05sec (scrolling in an app happens relatively fast).